-Sussex Police & Crime Commissioner (PCC) Katy Bourne is currently consulting the public on the 2016/2017 Sussex Police Precept and wants to hear your views and experiences of policing and crime in Sussex.
-Members of the PCC’s office will be in the Crawley branch of Asda on Tuesday 22 December 10.00 – 4.00.
-Residents are invited to share their thoughts on how safe they feel in their community and the priorities they would like to see the police focus on.
+Police & Crime Commissioner (PCC) Katy Bourne is keen to hear your views on crime and community safety in Brighton.Residents are invited to come along to Brighton Jubilee library from 10am – 4pm on Tuesday 23 February to share their thoughts on how safe they feel in their community and the priorities they would like to see the police focus on.

 Following widespread reporting from local and national media Police & Crime Commissioner (PCC) Katy Bourne will question Chief Constable Giles York about Sussex Police’s use of plain clothes officers to target homeless beggars.

 Sussex PCC Katy Bourne welcomed today’s Her Majesty’s Inspectorate of Constabulary Police Effectiveness report and the clear and concise message that Sussex Police is good at keeping people safe and reducing crime.

 A national programme to challenge the behaviour of perpetrators of domestic abuse in order to reduce the number of victims is being piloted in West Sussex over the next three years.

 1 in 6 residents scammed by cyber criminals